Commercial Fertilizer Dealers

 Fertilizer and soil or plant additive export certificate of free sale application

-Fertilizer or Soil and Plant Additive Organic Exemption Form
+Fertilizer or Soil or Plant Additive Organic Exemption Form

 Non-Agricultural and Special-Use Fertilizer Permits